Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 But as I thought about this, my mind circled back to my first point about the insurance companies and complex healthcare services giants causing and increasing suffering for the sake of profit.
 How would I feel if Jesus were spending time talking to someone who was profiting from the oppression of others?
 I don’t have much of an emotional reaction to someone who works for the IRS coming to Jesus.
 But maybe I would be uncomfortable if I saw Jesus going to the house of a multimillionaire who made his fortune from denying treatment to patients who were paying for health insurance.

-But even here in the US, which is the best country to live in that I am aware of, I know there are those who consider taxes as theft, because taxes are compulsory and collected under threat of penalty—such as fines or imprisonment—they constitute a non-consensual taking of property, which is the definition of theft.
+But even here in the U.S., which is the best country to live in that I am aware of, I know some consider taxes as theft, because taxes are compulsory and collected under threat of penalty—such as fines or imprisonment—they constitute a non-consensual taking of property, which is the definition of theft.
 We know that the Jews in Jesus’ time especially disliked tax collectors, and Jewish tax collectors were considered among the worst of sinners.
-I was unable to find an exact amount of taxes that the Romans collected since there were so many variables, but for those who want to go deeper, I came across an interesting paper from the Accounting Historians Journal on “Monetary system, taxation, and publicans in the time of Christ” by Alan D. Campbell.
+I was unable to find an exact amount of taxes that the Romans collected since there were so many variables.
+Still, for those who want to go deeper, I came across an interesting paper in the Accounting Historians Journal, “Monetary system, taxation, and publicans in the time of Christ,” by Alan D. Campbell.
 You can read it here.

 All this to say this, imagine someone who you see as benefiting from the oppression of the masses having Jesus over for dinner in their mansion.
 How would you feel about that?
 I am in favor of Jesus blessing the children, healing the paralytics and those suffering from leprosy, restoring sight to the blind, and rebuking the religious leaders of His time.
 But I can imagine myself being at least a little uncomfortable with Jesus “cozying up” to a rich man who made his wealth from oppressing the defenseless multitudes.